CFSS-MACSS/course-site/content/homework/webdata/index.md

 # Accessing the `hw07` repository

-* Go [at this link](https://classroom.github.com/a/pHFIjv3m) to accept and create your private `hw7` repository on GitHub.
-Once you do so, your repository will be built in a few seconds.
-It follows the naming convention `hw7-<USERNAME>`
+Go [to this link](https://classroom.github.com/a/ZuGDMiSQ) and find your copy of the `hw07` repository.
+It follows the naming convention `hw07-<USERNAME>`.
+Clone the repository to your computer.
 * Once your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R workbench) following the process below.